 There are other ways of getting at a deeper understanding of your customers.
 You can go to sources of information already available at your fingertips on the web, at your local chamber of commerce, and through other such sources including census.gov and sba.gov.
-And you can talk to those best of the best agencies in your field to find out what they know.
+Moreover, you can talk to those best of the best agencies in your field to find out what they know.